zbalda/call-of-2d-zombies/README.md

 2. Components that don't communicate
 Some Game Object components might need to communicate with each other.
 Such as when physics happens before rendering and the physics component needs to tell the graphics component not to render the current object because it died.
 Message passing between components is implemented for cases like these but is not used.

+3. Coupling between Game Objects and the Game World Enemies need to follow the player and to do that they need to know the players position.
+Currently, they are using methods in the game world to get the player position.
+This tightly couples enemies with the game world.
+If more players needed to be added or enemies needed to play in a different world, code would have to be refactored.
+was challenging as it took some time to get familiar with
-3. Dynamic rendering based on lag
+4. Dynamic rendering based on lag
 When an object is updated it is given lag.
 Lag in this case is the amount of time the most recently updated and rendered game world is behind the current time.
 Knowing the lag can be useful when rendering.
 A graphics component could use this to try to predict where to render itself.
 This feature is never implemented.

-4. Removing objects
+5. Removing objects
 I would have liked the player to have a weapon to shoot and kill enemies and for those enemies to be remove from the game world.
 To implement this, each object has an 'alive' boolean and a 'kill' method.
 However, since weapons are not implemented objects never die.

-5. Event handling
+6. Event handling
 The game world has a queue of events to handle at each update but does not use the events.
 Instead it only relies on the keyboard state.

-6. Restarting
+7. Restarting
 Restart methods are declared throughout but are not implemented.
 Instead, the user has to close the program and open it again to restart.

-7. Explicitly rendering the map
+8. Explicitly rendering the map
 Currently, the map background texture is hundreds of rectangles rendered over hundreds of pixels.
 I hacked this together to make it easier to see the players movement.
 Ideally, the only part of the map that should be rendered is the part visible on the players screen.